Newsmax: Initial public offering

 On June 10, 2024, during its coverage of a rally organized in Las Vegas by former and current president Donald Trump, Newsmax announced it plans to file for an initial public stock offering either in late 2024 or early 2025.
 The plan was confirmed on September 5, 2024, with the company expected to be listed under the ticker symbol "NMAX" on the New York Stock Exchange in the first quarter of 2025.
 In November 2024, Newsmax offered preferred stock to accredited investors in an effort to raise $100 million.
-On January 25, 2025, the offering was extended to $200 million.
+On January 25, 2025, the offering was extended to $200 million, surpassing $220 million by March 2025.
 The company made its stock market debut on March 31, 2025.
 The shares, priced at $10 in the IPO, closed their first trading day at $83.51, an increase of over 700%.
 The shares closed their second day of trading at $234—with a market capitalization of almost $30 billion, surpassing that of Fox Corporation.

 Newsmax's stock price declined 77.5% on April 2 and closed at $52.71.
 Financial commentators described the rapid rise and fall of Newsmax's stock price as the trajectory of a meme stock, and some traders compared Newsmax to GameStop in online discussions, referencing the 2021 GameStop short squeeze.

 Lawsuit against Fox

 On September 3, 2025, Newsmax filed an antitrust lawsuit against Fox, accusing it of anti-competitive tactics that deliberately stifle competition.
 The lawsuit, filed in a Florida federal court, accused Fox News of using its market power to coerce TV providers to restrict competing right-leaning channels.
 The lawsuit was dismissed by a federal judge in Miami on September 5, 2025, although Newsmax was given permission to refile the complaint.

+In October 2025, Newsmax refiled its lawsuit against Fox in the Western District of Wisconsin, asking a judge to reject Fox's bid to transfer the lawsuit back to Florida and arguing it had an "absolute right" to pursue the case in Wisconsin.
+Newsmax also denied engaging in impermissible "forum shopping" for a friendlier court.